Learn how to properly disinfect your area when illness is suspected.

 - The solution should be freshly made to be most effective.
 Don’t use diluted bleach solutions that are over 24 hours old.

-It is important to understand that this product is not your usual Hydrogen Peroxide solution.
-Accelerated Hydrogen Peroxide (AHP) is a patented cleaning and disinfectant solution developed by Virox Technologies, (also comes in wipes).
+It is important to understand that this product is not your usual hydrogen peroxide solution.
+Accelerated hydrogen peroxide (AHP) is a patented cleaning and disinfectant solution that also comes in wipes.
 It is a combination of commonly used ingredients that when mixed with low levels of hydrogen peroxide dramatically increases its germ-killing potency and cleaning performance.
 It is sold by various distributors so you will see different brand names.
 The important ingredient to look for is the accelerated hydrogen peroxide.
 Information on AHP products is also available on the Virox web site.
-There is documented evidence suggesting that this product is also effective against Norovirus, a common cause of viral gastrointestinal outbreaks in residential care facilities, schools, day cares, and other institutions.
+There is documented evidence suggesting this product is also effective against Norovirus, a common cause of viral gastrointestinal outbreaks in residential care facilities, schools, day cares and other institutions.

 - Use as recommended in the product use and safety information

-- A minimum contact time of 5 minutes is necessary to be effective against gastrointestinal viruses.
+- A minimum contact time of five minutes is necessary to be effective against gastrointestinal viruses.

 How do I clean specific fabrics, surfaces and materials to ensure they are safe?

 Cleaning and disinfecting recommendations can vary according to the materials cleaned.
 Here is a quick guide to how to address a variety of items and surfaces: